-While several of the units are currently occupied the precinct is dated and visually unattractive.
+While several of the units are currently un-occupied the precinct is dated and visually unattractive.
 The public realm between the buildings is poor and serves little function in terms of providing a usable space that people would seek to spend time in.
 The current configuration of the buildings restricts visual connections towards Cooper Park.
 Enhancing this area to emphasise these key connections would make Elgin city centre a more attractive place and encourage residents and tourists to access other attractions such as Cooper Park and the Cathedral.

-In the longer term there may be an opportunity to explore whether Northport could be comprehensively redeveloped, accommodating existing businesses and creating an attractive new space within close proximity to the High Street.
+There may be an opportunity to explore whether Northport could be comprehensively redeveloped, accommodating existing businesses and creating an attractive new space.
 This could consist of residential uses on upper floors with retail/commercial units on the ground floor.
-The careful alignment of building lines would allow visual connections to be established towards Cooper Park where the footbridge could be replaced with a new active travel crossing.
+The careful alignment of building lines would allow visual connections to be established towards Cooper Park where the existing footbridge could be replaced with a new bridge.
 Establishing and emphasising this visual connection would encourage users to travel between the High Street and Cooper Park.